 What mental images do you conjure up whenever the term “strategic planning” is brought up in conversation?
-Is it one of screeds of paperwork, a never-ending supply of sticky-notes, and round-table talk-fests?
+Is it one of the screeds of paperwork, a never-ending supply of sticky notes, and round-table talk fests?
 It needn’t be any of these.

 The reality is that strategic planning can be engaged quite effectively and efficiently without all the unnecessary time-wasting hoopla often associated with it.
 The irony is, while business owners have grandiose aspirations of business success, only a very few are investing time and energy in creating a strategic plan to carry them to this position.

 In any endeavor, planning must always be the initial step before the grunt work starts.
 Creating a well-thought-out and effective strategy is one thing though…. executing the strategic plan is another story.

 Strategic planning illustrates your path in growing your business by allowing you to achieve your goals by following a “road map”.

 Consider these 5 reasons why having and executing a strategic plan would benefit your company and why, if you haven’t already, you should start today.

 Strategic planning benefits